nozerowu/OS_PROJECT/README.md

 ---

 ### You need to have the Visual Studio to build the exe:

+#### Checkout and download insns
+You can either checkout from github or download it directly of the source code

+#### Prerequisites for build
+You need to have visual studio pre-install in your PC

+#### Build instructions
 Import all the courses into the Visual studio.
 Then run the build.
-You need to change the build to use the release instead of the debug mode.
-After you have the exe you can run it like the normal Microsoft Applications
+You need to change the build to use the release instead of the debug.
 Steps to build the release at visual studio

 https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019

+#### Installation instructions
+After you have the exe in your release folder you can run it like the normal Microsoft Applications

 ---